metadream/plain-components/README.md

 no thumbnail is used as a placeholder; third, because there are too many features to consider, the component is too large and a bit complicated to use.

+There will inevitably be bugs or performance issues in the project, and interested developers are welcome to contribute to the improvements, thanks in advance.

 ## Demo
 https://metadream.github.io/plain-gallery/plain-gallery.html